Opinion | The GOP scam is getting worse — for Republican voters. A new study shows how.

 The new analysis — which was also co-authored by political scientists Jacob Grumbach and Paul Pierson for a forthcoming book on American political economy — brings deep historical context to this problem.

-For decades throughout the 20th century, it notes, the industrial economy — combined with large federal expenditures, particularly in the south — drove a “great economic convergence,” in which poorer states steadily caught up with better off ones.
+For decades throughout the 20th century, it notes, the industrial economy — combined with large federal expenditures, particularly in the South — drove a “great economic convergence,” in which poorer states steadily caught up with better-off ones.

 But more recently, the development of the knowledge economy, whose benefits are largely concentrated in cosmopolitan hubs, has reversed this trend.
-Meanwhile, in many red states — most in the south — the model of weak unions and low wages, which made them competitive for business inside the national market, is faltering in the face of globalized production.
+Meanwhile, in many red states — mostly in the South — the model of weak unions and low wages, which made them competitive for business inside the national market, is faltering in the face of globalized production.

 “Blue America is increasingly buoyed by the knowledge economy,” the analysis concludes, while “red America is struggling to find a viable growth model for the twenty-first century.”